 Insurance (Cancellation, Medical, Auto)

 Your US or Canadian insurance is usually not valid in Mexico.
-You do not have to buy Mexican Insurance, but it would be extremely foolish not to do so .
+You do not have to buy Mexican Collision Insurance (you must have liability), but it would be extremely foolish not to do so.
+You must use a Mexican insurance company to purchase liability insurance, even if your own insurance covers you for collision.
+When you take your vehicle to Mexico, you need to keep enough insurance coverage in place to maintain the vehicle’s legal registration in your home country.
+This document published by a Mexican insurance Company contains a lot of useful information.
 A 3 or 6 month policy is usually the most economical.
 Expect to pay about $120 - $135 for each $10K insured (6 month policies).
 It is important to note that when you are buying Mexican Insurance, you are not dealing with the actual Insurance company, you are dealing with a US based agent.
 How reliable that agent is, and whether or not they will look after your interests or the companies interests, in a claim situation is very important.
-I have only witnessed dealings with 3 companies in this regard and that is Lewis & Lewis, Mexpro & Vagabundos.
+I have only witnessed dealings with 3 companies in this regard and that is Lewis & Lewis, Mexpro & Sanborns.
 All represented the clients interests, but that does not mean they are the only ones that do so.
 This is also why it is important you have an English speaking person in the US who is accessible should you be involved in an accident.
 Claims will take longer to settle in many instances.
-One company, Qualitus, is based in San Diego with a presence throughout Mexico & Central America.

 Important: Please ensure you are covered for all the Mexican States you will traveling in.
 If you are not sure, ask us.
 For example Lewis & Lewis have 2 different rate territories.
 One for all of Mexico, and one for a restricted number of States.
 This may or may not be the case with some others.